Computable de Finetti measures: Exchangeability in Probabilistic Functional Programming Languages

+\end{quote} sample from the de~Finetti measure in the sense described above.
+In particular, \emph{(ii)} would be transformed into a procedure {\tt generated-code} such that the sequences produced by repeated applications of the procedures returned by {\tt sample-beta-coin} and {\tt sample-directing-random-measure} have the same distribution.

 In addition to their simpler semantics, mutation-free procedures are often desirable for practical reasons.
 For example, having sampled the directing random measure, an exchangeable sequence of random variables can be efficiently sampled in parallel without the overhead necessary to communicate sufficient statistics.
+Mansinghka~\citep{vkmthesis} describes some situations where one can exploit conditional independence and exchangeability in probabilistic programming languages for improved parallel execution.